continuouscoordination/principles/en/adoption.md

 # Adopting Continuous Coordination

-**A 3-step guide for implementing the Continuous Coordination principles.**
+**A 3-step guide for implementing the Continuous Coordination principles**

 Every digital product and service organization is unique, with a variety of tools, processes, skillsets, and headcount that drive _how_ they work.
 And with modern work, input variables also include _where_ and _when_ the work gets done — hybrid, multi-office, distributed, etc.

 Because of these differences, there’s no precise formula for implementing Continuous Coordination.
-So here we outline broad guidelines in a 3-step pattern that’s known to work for others.
+So here we outline broad guidelines in a 3-step pattern known to work for others.
 You’ll have to tailor it further to fit your organization, but it’s a proven and solid start.

 <svg xmlns="http://www.w3.org/2000/svg" fill="none" viewBox="0 0 1600 750">
   <title>Adopting Continuous Coordination in 3 Steps</title>